p-grant/data_analysis_portfolio/Study_Projects/Maths/Statistics.md

 - Describe the spread or dispursion of the data
   - Range
     - $Range = Max - Min$
+    - Thrown off by outliers.
   - Percentiles and Interquartile Range
     - Interquartile Range (IQR): $IQR = Q3 - Q1$ where Q3 is the third quartile score (75%) and Q1 is the first quartile score (25%).
     - The quartiles are calculated using:
       - $Q1 = 1/4(n+1)^{th}term$
       - $Q2 = 1/2(n+1)^{th}term$
       - $Q3 = 3/4(n+1)^{th}term$
+    - Ignores extreme values on either end.
   - Variance and Standard Deviation
     - The variance is the average squared deviation from the mean.
     - $Var = sum(X-M)^2/N$ where M is the mean.
     - The standard deviation is the square root of the variance:
       - $SD = \sqrt{Var}$
+    - The formulas are slightly different for populations and samples, but give similar answers if the sample is reasonably large.
+    - Least intuitive, affected by outliers, but are also the most useful.
 - Describe the shape of the distribution
+  - Distribution can:
+    - Be Symetrical or Skewed
+      - Symetrical: Left and Right sides are (at least close to) identical.
+      - Skewed: Most of the scores are on one end.
+        - If most of the scores are toward the lower end and there are outliers toward the high end, it is positively skewed.
+    - Be Unimodal, Uniform or U Shaped
+      - Unimodal: There is only one mode or "hump" in the data.
+      - Bimodal: There are two "humps".
+      - Uniform: Every value is equally common.
+      - U Shaped: Values occur more commonly at the extreme ends of the data.
+    - Have Outliers

+## Inferential Statistics
+Hypothesis Testing allows you to test your theory.
+Common when a yes/no answer is needed.

+Your hypothesis will begin at $H_0$, the Null Hypothesis.
+This is the hypothesis where there is no systematic effect and random sampling error is the only explanation for any observed differences that are apparent.

+The alternative hypothesis, $H_A$, proposes that there is a systematic effect, and that there is a correlation between variables.

+We will remove outliers from the greatest and lowest values in our data, using a percent cutoff.

+After testing, you will either accept or reject your null hypothesis.
+It is rejected if there is evidence that the results are not entirely random.

+There can be errors:
+- False Positive: Sample shows some effect, but it is truely due to randomness.
+  - To have a true false positive, you must first reject your null hypothesis.
+  - This is referred to as a Type I Error.
+  - You must pick a value to represent the risk of this result (5% is common).
+- False Negative: Sample seems to be random, but there is some systematic effect occuring.
+  - To have a true false negative, you must first accept your null hypothesis.
+  - This is referred to as a Type II Error.
+  - This value can be calculated.

+Problems with hypothesis testing:
+- It is easy to misinterpret.
+- We might assume that there is no systematic effect, when there is.
+- There might be bias in our cutoff.
+- We might not have answered the right question.

+Despite these problems, hypothesis testing can still be useful.

+Another element of inferential statistics is estimation.
+This is meant o give you a value to use that describes a parameter.

+We can estimate any sample statistic.
+There are different kinds of estimation:
+- Parametric
+- Bootstrap Methods

+We have certain confidence intervals in our estimations.
+These can be central or noncentral.

+We must first choose aconfidence interval (often 95%).